 San Francisco finally has a “Coit Tower House” – it only took 86 years…

 Perhaps one of the more unique projects I've undertaken in the past little while.
 A great opportunity to leave a lasting mark on the best city in the world – and its art community.

 When Paul brought the idea to me after seeing my 1:87 scale Coit Tower I was both puzzled and excited at the same time – a 7'+ tall 3D printed Coit Tower?!

 I've been 3D printing since 2013, but I never got a chance to work with a large format printer.
 It so happened that Creality released their largest printer yet – the CR10S5, and so after a little nightmare of trying to work on this project with a 3rd party 3D printing service, I gave up and decided to do all the work myself.
 When you need something done right, you just have to do it yourself, as the saying goes.
 And I have certainly underestimated the amount of time a project like this would take…

 Things got off to a rocky start as soon as I saw the print times using 0.4mm nozzle.
 This one was replaced with a 0.8mm right away, so the times you see here (in days) are already with .8mm nozzle… 32+ days of just straight printing.

 Let's just say that I'm glad I didn't have to build this manually, by hand.

-The upscale model is based on my smaller HO scale tower, which unfortunately wasn't high resolution enough for such a large size (7'+).
-It had to be completely redesigned as a result.
+The upscale model is based on my smaller HO scale tower, which unfortunately wasn't high enough resolution for such a large size (7'+).
+It had to be completely redesigned.